deanhunt/jasmine-visual-diff/README.md

 * Only works on URLs container the text SpecRunner.html
 * Only currently recognizes the form "Expected 'something' to be 'something else'"
-* Mergely has a viral license so it's not embeddable directly within our code (thus the extension)
+* Mergely has a viral license so it's not embeddable directly within application code (thus the extension)